ma4nn/fritzbox-munin-fast/README.md

    See the plugin files for plugin-specific configuration options.

-1. For each plugin you want to activate, create a symbolic link to `/etc/munin/plugins`, e.g.:
+1. For each plugin you want to activate, create a symbolic link to `/etc/munin/plugins` and make it executable, e.g.:
    ```
-   ln -s fritzbox_dsl.py /etc/munin/plugins/fritzbox_dsl.py
+   ln -s fritzbox_dsl.py /etc/munin/plugins/fritzbox_dsl.py && chmod +x /etc/munin/plugins/fritzbox_dsl.py
    ```

 1. Restart the munin-node daemon: `service munin-node restart`.